Kearney Dog Sled Race Routes

 Greg Alexanian Memorial 2 Dog Sled Class

 The Kearney Sled Dog Race Committee is excited to offer a sledding option for small kennels and recreational mushers.
-Teams compete with Race Marshall approved Kick Sled or a Sprint Sled.
 Racers of novice or competitive backgrounds are all welcome to participate.
-The race will be incorporated into a smaller loop off of the 4 Dog Sprint class and run for approximately 2.5 miles.
+The race is incorporated into a smaller loop off of the 4 Dog Sprint class and run for approximately 2.5 miles.
+Here is an easy info-graph to demonstrate what equipment is permitted in the 2 dog class.

 This race is divided between Open Pro, Open RNB, and Sportsman (open to racers 13-17 with parental consent).
 Per IFSS rules, anyone running in the Open Pro or RNB Pro race class MUST race with a sprint sled that is equipped with a break, sled bag, drag mat, and snow hook.
-See the IFSS race rules attached on our musher registration page for further information.
 There are NO kicksleds allowed in the Pro divisions.
+The Sportsman division may include kicksleds that meet the safety requirements indicated in the race rules.

 4 Dog Sprint & Ski-joring Races